 Here are the pros and cons of using a webcam for eye tracking:

 This type of usability test isn’t as rewarding as a field study of user satisfaction but can yield rich data for efficiency and effectiveness.
 It can also help point out navigation issues by highlighting where users’ eyes skip over or miss, essentially putting your website through the lens of your users’ eyes.
+Based on the feedback you can improve your design, site structure, website navigation, call to actions, and so on.

-Card sorts, field studies, and eye tracking aren’t the only usability tests in the game.
+Card sorts, field studies, and eye-tracking aren’t the only usability tests in the game.

 Now, after identifying the best types of tests for your goals, you have to find people to test.
 It may surprise you how many you need.